scheffle/mverb/README.md

-﻿#mverb VST3 version
+﻿# MVerb VST3 version

-This is a port of the mverb plug-in to VST3.
+This is a port of the MVerb plug-in to VST3.
 On the contrary to the original this port also supports processing with double precision.

 ## How to build